How to prioritize tasks in 4 steps (and get work done)

 Chunking in action: You might start your day with one hour of design work followed by a coffee break.
 Then, two hours of scheduled meetings, lunch, and 30 minutes of email response time.
 Next, you move on to one hour of research for a new project.

 You note all of your activities in your calendar to hold yourself accountable and ensure no one schedules over your plan.
-You end your day by taking a short social media break, head to the team update meeting, and then finish with a final hour of design work.
+You end your day by taking a short social media break, heading to the team update meeting, and then finishing with a final hour of design work.

-3. Use a calendar tool to schedule your tasks
+3. Use project management software to schedule your tasks

 [inline illustration] Benefits of using a calendar to schedule tasks (infographic)